 The Golden Calf

 1 When the people saw that Moses was so long in coming down from the mountain, they gathered around Aaron and said, “Come, make us gods[a] who will go before us.
 As for this fellow Moses who brought us up out of Egypt, we don’t know what has happened to him.”

 6 So the next day the people rose early and sacrificed burnt offerings and presented fellowship offerings.
 Afterward they sat down to eat and drink and got up to indulge in revelry.

 8 They have been quick to turn away from what I commanded them and have made themselves an idol cast in the shape of a calf.
 They have bowed down to it and sacrificed to it and have said, ‘These are your gods, Israel, who brought you up out of Egypt.’

 10 Now leave me alone so that my anger may burn against them and that I may destroy them.
 Then I will make you into a great nation.”

-15 Moses turned and went down the mountain with the two tablets of the Testimony in his hands.
+15 Moses turned and went down the mountain with the two tablets of the covenant law in his hands.
 They were inscribed on both sides, front and back.

 17 When Joshua heard the noise of the people shouting, he said to Moses, “There is the sound of war in the camp.”

 19 When Moses approached the camp and saw the calf and the dancing, his anger burned and he threw the tablets out of his hands, breaking them to pieces at the foot of the mountain.